 Mastering the Unmasterable: Hardest Languages to Learn for English Speakers

 Have you ever struggled with a foreign language, experiencing linguistic obstacles that seemed impossible to overcome?
 Some tongues are significantly easier to acquire than others due to shared roots or similarities in grammar structures.
 However, several difficult-to-learn languages require years of study and dedication before achieving fluency.
-In this article, we will explore what the hardest language to learn is and discuss unique writing systems, complex grammatical rules, and other linguistic features.
+In this article, we will explore explore the hardest language to learn and discuss unique writing systems, complex grammatical rules, and other linguistic features.

 Why Some Languages Are Easier or More Complex Than Others